Mk4Levi/Mk4Levi/README.md

 ## 🚀 About Me :

 ### 💻 I am a Full Stack Developer (MERN).
-Passionate about Open-Source Contribution, React-Development, Full-Stack Web Dev, WEB-3 and learning new & trending Technological skills.
+Passionate about building robust, user-centric web applications and contributing to open-source projects.
+Specializing in Next.js, Full Stack Web Development, and emerging Web3 technologies.
+Continuously expanding my skill set to stay ahead in the ever-evolving tech landscape.

 <!-- I am always eager to learn and work with new technologies and share my knowledge with others.
 I am excited to continue growing and learning in my field, and I look forward to connecting with others who share my interests. -->